01-for-all/crowdfunding-dapp/README.md

 ## Crowdfunding Smart contract version 1.0:

-This ia a simple but effective crowdsourcing Smart Contract where user can fund and an admin can withdraw those funds to spend on stuff.
+This ia a simple but effective crowdfunding Smart Contract where user can fund and an admin can withdraw those funds to spend on stuff.

 ### About the smart contract: